-Conversely, did the Afro-American student in my class at Dartmouth many years ago get it dead right when he asserted with great feeling and vehemence, "If every black person called every white person they saw "nigger," in six months nobody would ever use the word again"?
+Or did the Afro-American student in my class at Dartmouth many years ago get it right when he asserted with great feeling and vehemence, "If every black person called every white person they saw "Nigger," in six months nobody would ever use the word again"?

-Thus one can ask whether or not initially even powerfully hateful words can be malleable.
+Thus one can ask whether or not initially even powerfully hateful words can be malleable?
 Can they lose power with incessant and ubiquitous use?
 Or do they retain their power regardless of ongoing and/or ubiquitous use?

-Generations of Bowdoin students have explored these questions with personal and group profit and illumination, often arriving at the important conclusion "Two things can be true simultaneously."
+Generations of Bowdoin students have explored these questions with personal and group profit and illumination.